rjeschke/weel/weel.md

     Internally Weel differentiates between 'list' and 'map', lists are generally much faster than maps.
 A list is an ordered map which contains only consecutive integer keys starting from `0 `.
-So only the second map in the code example above is a 'real' map, the others are lists.
+So only the third map in the code example above is a 'real' map, the others are lists.

 *   Functions: (`function`)